nooralwy/nooralwy/README.md

 ## About me

 - Learning Python and Machine Learing
-- Intersted in Dtaa Analysis and AI
+- Intersted in Data Analysis and AI
 - Building projects to improve my skills

 ## Skills